 So when we turn to the New Testament and to the stories of our Lord’s birth and we find angels there, this is of more than just passing interest.
-It has profound theological implications that the hymn writers are quick to pick up on: for it means that the God who is worshipped by the angels on His heavenly throne is now worshipped on earth.
+It has profound theological implications that the hymn writers are quick to perceive, for it means that the God who is worshipped by the angels on His heavenly throne is now worshipped on earth.
 As the verse says, “they behold the cavern [where the infant Christ lays] as heaven.
 They sing to the Master enthroned in the cave.”

-Once again, then, we see how, particularly in the great feasts of the Church which commemorate our Lord’s economy of salvation, the hymns provide a theologically rich and spiritually profound mediation on these events.
+Once again, then, we see how, particularly in the great feasts of the Church which commemorate our Lord’s dispensation, the hymns provide a theologically rich and spiritually profound mediation on these events.
 In the present hymn specifically, we are invited to see beyond the words of Scripture and the external events of our Lord’s birth and to perceive the spiritual reality contained within: that this child in the manger is no mere child and this is not simply a miraculous birth.
 This is, in fact, the birth in the flesh of the eternal Son of God.
 He who is worshipped on the throne of heaven by the angels is now worshipped in the cave.
 There is a sort of spiritual mingling so that the cave, and thus the earth, become heavenly.
 And we who celebrate the feast are called to see this and to join in this union.
 In other words, we who are earthborn creatures are invited to join the heavenly creatures - the angels - in their worship and adoration and thus to become ourselves heavenly.

 This mystical awareness and insight into the inner spiritual reality of the feast is very similar to what happens when we come to Church, especially for the Divine Liturgy.
 We sing the angels song: “Holy!
 Holy!
 Holy!”
 We make the entrance with the Gospel and with the gifts in the awareness that we are accompanied by the angels.
 We sing: “Let us who mystically represent the Cherubim, and who sing the thrice-holy hymn to the life-creating Trinity, now lay aside all earthly cares.
 That we may receive the King of All, Who comes invisibly upborne by the angelic hosts.
 Alleluia!
 Alleluia!
 Alleluia!”
 And we do all of this, not simply in imitation of the angels, as if we are trying to imitate “down here” what they are doing “up there”.
 Rather we believe and affirm that mystically and truly “up there” is “down here”.
 We do not merely imitate; we participate.
 In Holy Communion we receive “the King of All, Who comes invisibly upborne by the angelic hosts.”